beeware/briefcase/docs/reference/platforms/android/gradle.rst

 ``target_os_version``
 ----------------------

 The API level that the app will target.
-This controls the version of Android tools that are used to build your app (by setting the ``compileSdkVersion`` for your app), and the forwards compatibility behavioral changes your app will enable (by setting the ``targetSdkVersion`` setting).
+This controls the version of the Android SDK that is used to build your app (by setting the ``compileSdkVersion`` for your app), and the forwards compatibility behavioral changes your app will enable (by setting the ``targetSdkVersion`` setting).
 This is *not* the Android version; it is the underlying API level.
 For example, Android 15 uses an API level of 35; if you wanted to specify